cs3216/cs3216.github.io/website/src/pages/about.md

 It will be a mistake to think that CS3216 is about teaching you how to work on new platforms.
 The world changes so fast that it will be obsolete by the time you graduate.
 In fact, you are more or less expected to learn them on your own.

 It's not about learning how to work on a platform.
-It’s about learning how to learn.
-It’s about equipping yourself with the ability to pick up new skills on the fly to face a changing world.
+It's about learning how to learn.
+It's about equipping yourself with the ability to pick up new skills on the fly to face a changing world.

 ## It's not just about coding